mrts/hiberspike-data/README.md

 `maven-compiler-plugin` configuration as described in *How to use HiberSpike Data* above.

-### 3. Create a `EntityManager` producer
+### 3. Create an `EntityManager` producer

-Create a `EntityManager` producer method as described in *How to use HiberSpike Data* above or use the producer that was created for DeltaSpike Data.
+Create an `EntityManager` producer field or method as described in *How to use HiberSpike Data* above or use the producer that was created for DeltaSpike Data.

 ### 4. Remove DeltaSpike properties file